songningqiang/FANFIC/README.md

 The code will draw samples according to the priors on source flavor compositions and neutrino oscillation parameters., and then calculate the Earth flavor composition and the correpsonding \chi^2.
 The output file is in the format f_{e,\oplus}, f_{\mu,\oplus}, f_{\tau,\oplus}, \chi^2.

-nonunitarity.cc: find the flavor compositions at Earth from certain source flavor compositions assuming nonunitarity  or future oscillation experiments.
+**nonunitarity.cc**: find the flavor compositions at Earth from certain source flavor compositions assuming nonunitarity  or future oscillation experiments.
 To compile and run it, simply
 ```
 make nonunitarity
 ```